prayagsinojia-ops/Customer-Segmentatoin-Analysis/README.md

 This dataset was provided by Datamites™ as part of a data analytics training program.
 It contains transactional customer purchase data including demographic details, product categories, payment methods, location, and purchase amounts.

-The dataset is designed for performing:
+The dataset is designed for performing:<br>
--Customer segmentation analysis
+-Customer segmentation analysis<br>
--Revenue analysis
+-Revenue analysis<br>
--Behavioral pattern identification
+-Behavioral pattern identification<br>
--KPI development for business insights
+-KPI development for business insights<br>

 ## Tools & Technologies
 - Python